CommodoreOS/PCUAE/README.md

 (Comming Soon)
 Menu+C - Quick Restart - Reboot THEC64 and Activate the PAL/NTSC Video Screen on TheCarousel v1.6.1 only(not avalible on v1.0.5).
+I found out this only works on THEC64 Mini not THEC64, it makes the Languges come up but the PAL/NTSC Video screen is not showing, I think its because its not seeing the HDMI so it works on THEC64 Mini cause it can not see disp device so can not deteck the HDMI signal, I think it has to do with this line `mv /dev/disp /dev/disp-not` I keep digging.

 What are THEA500 THEGAMEPAD Button Combinations